anki-code/xonsh-install/README.md

   * `xbin-list` is to list visible `xbin` directory.
 E.g. `xbin-list # lolcat`.
   * `xbin-del` is to delete executer from `xbin`.
 E.g. `xbin-del lolcat`.
 It will stay in `bin`.

-Note:

-We do not recommend to use xonsh as a default login shell if you are not feel you strong and experienced.
-Because of most tools are waiting that login shell is POSIX-compliant you can face with issues when some tool is trying to run sh commands in xonsh.

 ### Tips and tricks

 #### Using mamba from xonsh-env